draghuram/kubeconcepts/source/kubemodel.rst

 by building what is simply called "spec".
 It can be built using YAML or JSON format but YAML is more prevalent so that is what we will use here.
-It helps to know YAML format for making sense of many examples in this guide so I suggest that you vising YAML page and understand few core concepts.
+It helps to know YAML format for making sense of many examples in this guide so I suggest that you visit YAML page and understand few core concepts.

 Here is the spec for the same Pod we created before::